mathswe-ops/mathswe-ops---mvp/system/README.md

 You can add one or many images, and the program will uninstall them one after another.

+#### Install with Config

+The flag `--config` will perform a restoration after installing the image, if the application supports the `Config` operation for that image.

+*Syntax:* `system install --config { image_1, image_2, ..., image_n }`.

+The installation operation allows you to execute the image configuration, if available, after installing it in your host OS.

 ### Image Re-Installation

 The composed operation `reinstall` will apply the procedural operations